-Ad Standards was unable to investigate or pursue more than half of all complaints received (327 of 347).
-In most cases, this was due to a lack of information provided by complainants, even following Ad Standards' best efforts to request additional information (280).
-In other cases, the complaints were irrelevant or unanswerable by reason of being incomprehensible/unreadable or entirely unrelated to advertising-related matters, or appeared to relate to matters or consumers outside of Canada.
+Ad Standards was unable to investigate or pursue more than forty percent of all complaints received (258 of 626).
+In most cases, this was due to a lack of information provided by complainants, even following Ad Standards' best efforts to request additional information (188).
+In other cases, the complaints were irrelevant or unanswerable by reason of being duplicative, related to a non-Participant, unrelated to advertising-related matters, or appeared to relate to matters or consumers outside of Canada.
 Where complaints fell outside of Ad Standards' jurisdiction, the complainants were redirected to the appropriate authority, where possible.